-Create a serverless, globally distributed REST API with Fauna · Cloudflare Workers docs
+Create a serverless, globally distributed REST API with Fauna

 This will present a problem.
 To calculate the total quantity of a product, you first need to determine how many items there currently are in your inventory.
 If you solve this in two queries, first reading the quantity and then updating it, the original data might change.

 Fauna solves this by reading and updating the quantity of a product in a single FQL transaction.
-It's important to mention that all FQL queries are, in fact, transactions.
-If anything fails, all changes are reverted back thanks to Fauna's ACID properties.
+It is important to mention that all FQL queries are, in fact, transactions.
+If anything fails, all changes are reverted back thanks to Fauna’s ACID properties.

 Add the following route to your